-Director: Shigeru Morichi, Adjunct Professor
+Director: Yoko Kijima, Vice President, Professor

 As the central organization for research activities at GRIPS, the Policy Research Center promotes policy-oriented, project-based joint research mainly through the following three major activities.
 First, the Center funds mainly two kinds of research projects every year by calling for proposals from faculty members.
 The "cutting-edge project" addresses specific policy issues facing the world today, and the "exploratory project" addresses future policy issues.
-There are currently 14 projects conducted in FY2019 (as of April 1, 2019).
+Since FY 2019, the Policy Research Center has been implementing initiatives to support research projects that aim to specifically contribute to the SDGs in developing countries.
+There are currently 34 projects conducted in FY2019 (as of April 1, 2020).

 Second, the center runs awards for publications by faculty member in academic books and international journals, and book publication grant program.